gopisekar04/TASK_ANALYZER/README.md

 - else continue

 ## step 4 - Compute dependency score
-- The final is a cumulative based on 4 different scores given to each task
+- The priority_score is a cumulative based on 4 different scores given to each task
 ### i. urgency_score

 | condition | Score|